monsoonnyc/ugly-wireframe-kit/README.md

-# Goal
+# What is Ugly Wireframe Kit?

-Generate ideas and collaborate with your team quickly without being distracted and slowed down by finer details.
+Use it to generate ideas and collaborate with your team quickly without being distracted and slowed down by finer details.

 ------------------------------------------------------------